 What we like about this crossbow

 This well built, ready to rumble setup is one steal of a deal coming in at under 250 dollars to get you right out the door, right back into nature, and enjoying your quiet time while getting to know this crossbow.
-The setup really doesn’t leave a lot to be desired.
+The setup really doesn’t leave a lot to be desired and this is a great crossbow for women.
 Its sturdy construction feels great in your hand and will have your friends questioning how you actually managed to get away with such sturdy design at such a great price.

 Barnett 78128 WhiteTail Hunter II

 Honestly, Barnett is so good at crossbows, I had to include them twice, with the 78128 WhiteTail Hunter, coming in just slightly above the last Barnett price point, but adding some great little features.
-This is a fully-featured, high Kinetic, standard weight crossbow perfect for the girl that’s serious about her crossbow.
+This is a fully-featured, high Kinetic, standard weight crossbow perfect for a woman who is serious about her crossbow.
 A nice black-and-camo design for the body makes this perfect for fall hunting, allowing you to hide in with the brush and the dying nature in your surrounding area, this just looks powerful – and it doesn’t let you down!

 * 350 FPS for a quick release and hit action